-Offering employees a small lending program can help them prevent or handle a small emergency without falling into crisis and to build credit as they repay the loan.
-As an employer, having employees who are less stressed about finances allows them to be present in their work and encouraged to stay with the organization longer-term.
+Offering a small lending program can be a type of employee benefit that helps them prevent or handle a small emergency without falling into crisis and to build credit as they repay the loan.
+As an employer, having employees who are less stressed about finances allows them to be present in their work and can help boost employee retention.

-This first blog post offers four reasons why employers should offer a small lending program.
+This first blog post offers four reasons why employers should offer a small lending program among employee perks.
 In this second blog post, we highlight how Oakridge Neighborhood partnered with the Financial Empowerment Center through the Director’s Council to develop a small-lending model.
 Teree Caldwell-Johnson, president and CEO of Oakridge and chair of the Director’s Council, and Deidre DeJear, who runs the Financial Empowerment Center, shared one way a small lending program can work.

 How it works